 Today the United States relies almost entirely on million-dollar, Lockheed Martin tractor-trailers, known as Safeguard Transporters (SGTs) and Safe Secure Trailers (SSTs) to move nuclear material.
 But from the 1950s through the 1980s, the great hope for safe transit was so-called “white trains.”

 These trains looked entirely ordinary, except for a few key details.
 They featured multiple heavily armored boxcars sandwiched in between “turret cars,” which protruded above the rest of the train.
 The turrets had slit windows through which armed DOE guards peered out, prepared to shoot if they needed to defend the train.
-Some guards had simple rifles, while others reportedly had automatic machine guns and hand-grenade launchers.
 Known in DOE parlance “safe, secure railcars,” or SSRs, the white trains were highly resistant to attack and unauthorized entry.
 They also offered “a high degree of cargo protection in event of fire or serious accident,” the DOE assured a wary Congress in 1979.

 Though nuclear trains staffed by snipers guarding powerful weapons sounds like something out of an action-adventure film, the trains were far from glamorous.
 They moved slowly, maxing out at 35 miles per hour—a virtual crawl compared to the average Amtrak train.
 This meant very long cross-country journeys for their seven-member crews.
 One of the most common routes for the train took nuclear bombs from Texas to Bangor, Washington, delivering the weapons at a submarine base on the banks of the Puget Sound.
 Another frequent route took bombs from Texas to Charleston, South Carolina, where a set of submarines sat poised for missions in the Atlantic.